 Sabine is also President and Co-founder of Robohub.org, a non-profit dedicated to connecting the robotics community to the world.
 As an expert in science communication with 10 years of experience, Sabine is often invited to discuss the future of robotics and AI, including in the journals Science and Nature, at the European Parliament, and at the Royal Society.
 Her work has been featured in mainstream media including BBC, CNN, The Guardian, The Economist, TEDx, WIRED, and New Scientist.

 Dr. Namid Shatil

 Namid Shatil is a post-doctoral researcher in the department of Engineering Mathematics at the University of Bristol.
-He received his BSc in Mathematics & Philosophy from the University of York before beginning his PhD in Applied Nano-technology at the University of Bristol in 2018.
+He received his BSc in Mathematics & Philosophy from the University of York before beginning his PhD in Engineering Mathematics at the University of Bristol in 2018.
 His main interests include nano-scale and multi-scale systems, numerical simulations, data analysis, and computational biology.

 Dr. Scott McCormick

 Scott McCormick received his B.Sc (Hons) in Nanotechnology from Flinders University in Australia, and graduated with his PhD from the University of South Australia.
 His interests include microfluidics, bioprinting and regenerative medicine.